cloudamqp/terraform-provider-cloudamqp/docs/resources/upgrade_rabbitmq.md

     upgrades will require downtime.
 > * Auto delete queues (queues that are marked AD) will be deleted during the update.
 > * Any custom plugins support has installed on your behalf will be disabled and you need to contact
-    support@cloudamqp.com and ask to have them re-installed.
+    [support] and ask to have them re-installed.
 > * TLS 1.0 and 1.1 will not be supported after the update.

 ## Multiple runs